 - A. Exempt Development.
-The following development is exempt from the requirements of this Chapter unless development is determined to be subject to 17.43.020(B): - Earth-disturbing activities affecting four cubic feet or less of native soils unless located within a documented archaeological site and/or Tribal Cultural Resource. - 2.
-Earth-disturbing activities that will not disturb native soils unless located within a documented archaeological site and/or Tribal Cultural Resource, including: - 3.
-Ongoing, active agricultural operations in areas continuously used for crop cultivation. - 4.
-A city infrastructure project that does not involve earth disturbance beyond the footprint of the existing facility. - 5.
-A utility project within an existing road right-of-way that does not exceed the depth of the lowest utility line found within the affected block of road right-of-way were the project is located. - 6.
-The proposed earth disturbing area is located within a previously disturbed area where evidence, as documented in as-builts plans, previous grading plans, or other documentary evidence, is provided that the previous earth disturbance affected depths equal to or greater than the development being considered; or - 7.
-Interior alterations and improvements to existing structures that do not involve earth disturbing activities. - 8.
-Proposed areas of earth disturbance of more than 4 cubic feet of native soils that meet at least one of the following criteria: - 9.
-Emergency Projects as defined by Public Resources Code §21060.3 undertaken by the city, another public agency, or utility. - 10.
-A previous Preliminary Archaeological Assessment (PAA) or a Phase 1 Report was prepared by a Qualified Archaeologist that includes the proposed disturbance area and documents that there are no documented resources within the proposed earth disturbing area and the proposed earth-disturbing area has little to no potential to contain subsurface Archaeological and/or Tribal Cultural Resources. - B. Non-Exempt Development.
+The following development is exempt from the requirements of this Chapter unless development is determined to be subject to 17.43.020(B): - 1.
+Earth-disturbing activities affecting four cubic feet or less of native soils unless located within a documented archaeological site and/or Tribal Cultural Resource. - Earth-disturbing activities that will not disturb native soils, unless located within a documented archaeological site and/or Tribal Cultural Resource, including: - a.
+Ongoing, active agricultural operations in areas continuously used for crop cultivation. - b.
+A city infrastructure project that does not involve earth disturbance beyond the footprint of the existing facility. - c.
+A utility project within an existing road right-of-way that does not exceed the depth of the lowest utility line found within the affected block of road right-of-way were the project is located. - e.d.
+Landscaping and footings for fences, patio covers, and similar minor accessory improvements particularly those that. - 3.
+The proposed earth-disturbing area is located within a previously disturbed area where evidence, as documented in as-builts plans, previous grading plans, or other documentary evidence, is provided that the previous earth disturbance affected depths equal to or greater than the development being considered; or - 4.
+Interior alterations and improvements to existing structures that do not involve earth-disturbing activities. - 5.
+Proposed areas of earth disturbance of more than 4 cubic feet of native soils that meet at least one of the following criteria: - a.
+Emergency Projects as defined by Public Resources Code §21060.3 undertaken by the city, another public agency, or utility. - b.
+A previous Preliminary Archaeological Assessment (PAA) or a Phase 1 Report was prepared within the last five years by a

+Qualified Archaeologist that includes the proposed disturbance area and documents that there are no documented resources within the proposed earth-disturbing area and the proposed earth-disturbing area has little to no potential to contain subsurface Archaeological and/or Tribal Cultural Resources.

+- B. Non-Exempt Development.
 The following development is not exempt and shall comply with the requirements of this Chapter. - 1.
-Earth disturbing activities of any depth or size that is located within a documented archaeological site and/or Tribal Cultural Resource; and

-2. Earth disturbing activities of more than four (4) cubic feet of native soils that is not located within a documented archaeological site and/or Tribal Cultural Resource and do not meet the exemptions listed above in subsection 17.43.020(A).
+Earth-disturbing activities of any depth or size that is located within a documented archaeological site and/or Tribal Cultural Resource; and - 2.
+Earth-disturbing activities of more than four (4) cubic feet of native soils that is not located within a documented archaeological site and/or Tribal Cultural Resource and do not meet the exemptions listed above in subsection 17.43.020(A).